What is Medical Loss Ratio?

 Understanding “Expenses That Improve Health Care Quality”

-Expenses that improve health care quality include:
+Expenses that will enhance healthcare quality include:

-- Activities to improve patient safety and health care
+- Activities to improve patient safety and healthcare

 - Programs that encourage healthy living